mattrobball/hugo_research_group/content/team/people/ballard.md

 ---
-title: "Matthew Ballard - SCAGNT @ UofSC"
+title: "Matthew Ballard - AGNT @ UofSC"
 description: "Faculty summary for the Algebra, Geometry, and Number Theory research group at the University of South Carolina"
 draft: false
 katex: true